turboapps/docs/src/server/troubleshooting/application.md

 ## Container Isolation

-The default container isolation mode is set to __Full__ isolation, which would hide most applications installed on the system and may cause launch failures in some cases.
-Decrease the container isolation mode to __Write-Copy__ or __Merge__ to check if this is the cause for the failure.
+The default container isolation mode is set to __Write-Copy__ isolation, which allows the virtual application to see and interact with other native applications on the system.

-If the application launches successfully after changing the isolation, review the application configuration for missing dependencies.
+Try increasing the container isolation to __Full__ to hide the native applications from the container if there is a conflict with a native application.

+Try decreasing the container isolation to __Merge__ to allow the virtual application to write files to the native filesystem if other native applications consume the output files.

 ## Generate VM Diagnostic Logs